octehren/artic-api/README.md

 - [x] Add tests for auth service
 - [x] Add routes (index of artworks with pagination, individual artwork showing owner if existing, login, *auth* purchase) WRAP-UP
-- [ ] Add myArtworks route
+- [x] Add myArtworks route
-- [ ] Add integration tests for routes
+- [x] Add integration tests for routes (login, sign-up, purchase)
-- [ ] Populate this README with instructions on how to run the app
+- [x] Populate this README with instructions on how to run the app

 ## ARTIC API